-Aerial shooting of feral deer from a helicopter is used in extensive or otherwise inaccessible areas.
-It is an effective and relatively cost-effective method of quickly reducing feral deer populations.
+Aerial shooting of feral donkeys from a helicopter is used for large-scale population reductions in remote and/or inaccessible areas.
+It is an effective and relatively cost-effective method of quickly reducing feral donkey populations.
 Teams involved in shooting from a helicopter require (at minimum) a shooter (seated immediately behind the pilot), an observer and the pilot.
 The observer or navigator primarily looks for and reports hazards plus keeps the helicopter within the approved shooting area, identifies target animals for the pilot, and records locations, species and animals killed.
 The pilot aligns the helicopter for the optimum shot, advises the shooter when to shoot and can also confirm kills and advise on requirements of additional shots for humaneness purposes.

-Aerial shooting is a humane method of killing feral deer when it is carried out by experienced and skilled shooters and pilots, the animal can be clearly seen and is within range, the correct firearm, ammunition and shot placement is used, and wounded animals can be promptly located and killed.
+Aerial shooting is a humane method of killing feral donkeys when it is carried out by experienced and skilled shooters and pilots; the animal can be clearly seen and is within range; the correct firearm, ammunition and shot placement is used; and wounded animals are promptly located and killed.

-This standard operating procedure (SOP) is a guide only; it does not replace or override the relevant legislation that applies in NSW.
+This standard operating procedure (SOP) is a guide only; it does not replace or override the relevant NSW or federal legislation.
 The SOP should only be used subject to the applicable legal requirements (including WHS) operating in the relevant jurisdiction.